 Wound care

-Wound care involves medical intervention to heal a wound after injury.
-Specialized treatment is provided for wounds that are non-healing or refuse to heal on their own.
-To promote healing, learning how to properly dress and care for wounds is vital.
+Wound care involves medical interventions to heal a wound after injury.
+Specialized treatment is provided for wounds that are nonhealing or refuse to heal on their own.
+A vital aspect of treatment includes learning how to properly dress and care for a wound.

 Wound care center in Largo, Florida